Expert opinion

 4 technical essentials to remember when negotiating a trade sale

-Rob Starr, Head of M&A at Shaw & Co, discusses some technical considerations when negotiating a trade sale.
+Rob Starr, Partner - M&A at Shaw & Co, discusses some technical considerations when negotiating a trade sale.

 5 minutes